Cosmogenic nuclide: Corrections for cosmic-ray fluxes

-Since the Earth bulges at the equator and mountains and deep oceanic trenches allow for deviations of several kilometers relative to an uniformly smooth spheroid, cosmic rays bombard the Earth's surface unevenly based on the latitude and altitude.
+Since the Earth bulges at the equator and mountains and deep oceanic trenches allow for deviations of several kilometers relative to a uniformly smooth spheroid, cosmic rays bombard the Earth's surface unevenly based on the latitude and altitude.
 Thus, many geographic and geologic considerations must be understood in order for cosmic-ray flux to be accurately determined.
 Atmospheric pressure, for example, which varies with altitude, can change the production rate of nuclides within minerals by a factor of 30 between sea level and the top of a 5 km high mountain.
 Even variations in the slope of the ground can affect how far high-energy muons can penetrate the subsurface.
 Geomagnetic field strength which varies over time affects the production rate of cosmogenic nuclides though some models assume variations of the field strength are averaged out over geologic time and are not always considered.